KathHv/VisualizingAirQuality/README.md

 * For Safari users the "Next" Button in the introduction is not visibile but clicking where the button should be works.

 ![Position of "Next" button](Bild1.png)

+* Oftentimes the guide areas are not visible, but the option for explanatory text will still be available, once you get close enough to one.
+* There are only proper guide areas for the bike trip which we took on the 14th of november.
+For the other trip we only added demo guide areas which are located around the GEO1 building, and contain demo texts.
+* If the arrow is pointing in the wrong direction try recalibrating the orientation of your device (e.g. using the google maps app).

 ## Overview of this repository
 * **AR**: HTML, CSS and JS files required for the AR app